jcalebjohnston/e-voting/README.md

 # e-voting
-internal test for an evoting platform
+internal test for an evoting platform for our safety landmark awards